Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 The trouble with the Congress and the analogy is that, at least earlier in 2019, the Congress seemed to be making some fight of the election.
 After that it is a slump, it is non-existent.

 So, whether pandemic or not, I’m not too sure what the Congress really would be doing.
 Therefore the analogy does fit and doesn’t fit.
-In a sense, you always take this position that the Congress is actually afraid of the media and the vocal middle class public opinion which buys into the argument of the BJP.
+In a sense, you always take this position that the Congress is actually afraid of the media and vocal middle class public opinion, which buys into the argument of the BJP.
 And the moment you start buying into the argument of your opponent, you have stopped doing your politics.

 That is where the problem of the Congress lies.
 It doesn’t believe it can fight with a separate or independent narrative.

 And that’s aside from all of the internal problems of the party.
 Former Congress President Rahul Gandhi is attempting to push a technocratic image of himself now.
 There is the odd sight of Rahul Gandhi interviewing Raghuram Rajan.